-In the near term, the growth will be driven by the automotive sector and inverter battery market as well.
+The lead industry in India is expected to grow by 7% in 2023-24, according to a report by the Indian Lead Zinc Development Association (ILZDA).
+The growth of lead segment is also driven by the automotive sector and inverter battery market.
 Emerging opportunities like energy storage for electricity generated from photovoltaics (PV) will also drive demand, given India's ambitious plan to aggressively expand solar PV capacity by 2030.
 Major domestic battery manufacturers continue to grow lead acid battery manufacturing capabilities on account of sustained demand.
-Apart from automotive, the industrial battery segment catering to data centres, financial institutions and telecom continue to witness strong growth in line with the digitalisation surge in the country.